 It’ll be available by the end of the summer, so it’s incredible to think that a year and a half ago it was an idea, and pretty soon we’re going to be rolling it out to schools.
 We’re hoping to get it out to schools, to libraries, to public places.
 Those are usually the places that are most interested in adopting ReThink.
 Also right now, we’re working on opening a ReThink Ambassador program.
 We have schools that have pledged to ReThink cyberbullying, and we provide them with curriculum and messages to stop cyberbullying.
 I recently attended a ReThink Ambassador school’s cyberbullying presentation which students gave to their peers, bringing out the ReThink message.
 So that’s another thing we try to do to spread awareness of cyberbullying across the nation.

 Do you have a technical background?
-Where did the idea for ReThink come from?

 I do have a bit of a technical background.
 I started to code when I was ten, but I’ve never been the kind of person that wanted to just create an app and have it go viral.
 I wanted to do something that actually mattered and impacted people’s lives.
 I came up with the idea of ReThink because I’ve always been fascinated by the brain.
 As much as I love coding, I’m not sure that’s going to be my major in college.
 I’m thinking of studying neuroscience or cognitive science, because I really do love the brain.
 It’s such a fascinating part of our body.

 One day I was reading this very interesting article about the brain, and it mentioned how the adolescent brain develops.
 The adolescent brain develops from the back to the front, meaning that the front part of our brain, which controls decision making, is the last part of the brain to develop.
-The prefrontal cortex is the last part of the brain to develop, and researchers have linked that part of the brain to adolescents making bad decisions when it comes to alcohol, getting into relationships, or skipping an English final… doing things we regret afterwards, because we don’t have brains that are fully developed that can think through the consequences of our decisions.
+The prefrontal cortex is the last part of the brain to develop, and researchers have linked that part of the brain to adolescents making bad decisions when it comes to alcohol, getting into relationships, or skipping an English final… doing things we regret afterwards.
+We don’t have brains that are fully developed that can think through the consequences of our decisions.